WormBase/db-migration/docs/build-steps.rst

 2. Connect to the EC2 instance using ssh, run build commands

    .. note::
-      The ssh command(s) required to connect should have been printed by the command in step 2 above.
+	The commands below will emit their current progress to the console, and will also print out the location of a log file for more detailed output.

    Use the `ssh-add` and `ssh` commands printed from step 1, then issue the following commands in either `screen` or `tmux`.

    .. code-block:: bash

+      # Create a new tmux session for watching logs, detach immediately
+      tmux new-session -s wb-db-run-logs \; detach

-      # Create a new tmux session for performing the build.
+      # Create a new tmux session for issuing commands
-      tmux new-session -s wb-db-build
+      tmux new-session -s wb-db-run \; detach

-   Install all required software and data (ACeDB, datomic, pseudoace), Dump `.ace` files from the current `ACeDB` data release, create a new Datomic database and converts all .ace files into EDN format:
+   Install all required software and data (:term:`ACeDB`, :term:`Datomic`, :term:`pseudoace`),
+   Dump `.ace` files from the current :term:`ACeDB` data release, create a new :term:`Datomic` database and converts all .ace files into EDN format:

    .. code-block:: bash